rampa2510/openCV-projects/README.md

 link to download:- https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html

-here you will get the tutorial as well the mechanism of this classifier
+here you will get the tutorial as well the mechanism of this classifier.You can find my code in the project folder